 Grady O'Connor - Head Coach Men's and Women's Cross Country and Track & Field

-Grady has been the Director of Men's/Women's Cross Country and Track and Field since 1998.
+Grady has been the Men's/Women's Cross Country and Track and Field Head Coach since 1998.
 During his tenure, he has consistently fielded one of the most competitive teams in the Northwest.
-His teams have recently won back to back conference championship titles to go along with thirty-one cross country and track and field regional titles.
-Under his watch, the program has produced over 300 Junior College All-Americans, set twenty-two different event school records, and garnered several NWAACC Coach of the Year honors (2002,05,06,07,10,12,13,14).
+His teams have recently won NWAC conference titles (2013,14,15,16), to go along with thirty-six cross country and track and field regional titles.
+Under his watch, the program has produced over 300 Junior College All-Americans, set twenty-four different event school records, and garnered several NWAC Coach of the Year honors (2002,05,06,07,10,12,13,14,15,16).

 Prior to Lane, Grady coached at Cottage Grove High School (1995-96).
 He had an immediate impact, coaching the 4A State 100m Hurdle Champion, Katie Rowlett (14.1).

-Beyond the multi event group, Grady has had success at recruiting and coaching athletes from every event.
+Beyond the multi event group, Grady has had success at recruiting and coaching athletes from every event group.
 Some of the more notable Titans under Grady’s tenure have included: Jordan McNamara, Cyrus Hostetler, and Dakarai Hightower.
 Jordan is a multiple school record holder in the 1500m/3:41, 5000m/14:09, and 10K/29:32.
 Cyrus Hostetler is a 2012 Olympian in the javelin.
-Cyrus qualified for the Olympic Trials in 2008 after setting the Lane school record at 241”07”.
-And more recently, Dakarai Hightower, a ninth place finisher at the 2014 USATF Championships in the High Jump (7-03.25”).
+Cyrus qualified for the Olympic Trials in 2008 after setting the Lane school record at 241-07.
+And more recently, Dakarai Hightower, was a sixth place finisher at the 2016 USA Olympic Team Trials in the High Jump (7-05.00).

 As a Lane Faculty member, Grady has a multitude of responsibilities beyond coaching.
 He has served as the lead instructor for the weight room and teaches various sections of strength training.
 He also has successfully served as the meet director for the OSAA High School State Cross Country Meet since 1998.
 And recently, Grady was instrumental in developing and implementing all phases of a brand new IAAF Track and Field facility.